 Notify Your Insurance Agent

-All insurance policies require you to notify your insurance provider shortly after an accident.
+All car insurance policies require you to notify your insurance provider shortly after an accident to begin the claim process.
 Any delays can result in the potential denial of your claim.

 Call An Experienced Attorney